-Despite the fact that there are many differences between the manuscripts, they tend to be minor, according to Metzger.
+Although there are many differences between these manuscripts, they tend to be minor, according to Metzger.
 This viewpoint is supported by Norman Geisler and William Nix, who, on page 367 of their book entitled A General Introduction to the Bible, state, “The New Testament . . . has not only survived in more manuscripts than any other book from antiquity, but it has survived in a purer form than any other great book – a form that is 99.5 percent pure.”

 On page 288 of his book entitled The Bible and Archeology, Sir Frederic Kenyon, who is acclaimed to be a scholar whose authority to make pronouncements on ancient manuscripts is second to none, provides the following conclusion with regard to the books of the New Testament:

 [T]he last foundation for any doubt that the Scriptures have come down to us substantially as they were written has now been removed.
 Both theauthenticity and the general integrity of the books of the New Testament may be regarded as finally established.

 Other Ancient Writings